 2. Fill out the form with all necessary information: topic, date and time, time zone, and duration.

 Webinar organizer.
 By default, the presenter is the person who creates the webinar in the system.
-You can easily change the presenter: in the Organizer field, enter the login or email of any registered user.
+You can easily change the presenter to an admin.
+To do this, type their login or email in the Organizer field.

 Webinar type.
 A closed webinar is available only for the users registered in your iSpring Learn account.
 For an open webinar, you can send email invitations or share the registration link with anyone you want.